Privacy Policy

 9. Accessing and correcting your personal information

-We will take reasonable steps to ensure that the personal information we collect, use or disclose is accurate, complete and up to date.
+We will take reasonable steps to ensure that the personal information we collect, use or disclose is accurate, complete and up-to-date.
 You can help us to do this by letting us know if you notice errors or discrepancies in information we hold about you and letting us know if your personal details change.

 You are entitled to access and correct your personal information we hold on request.
 To request access to and/or correction of your personal information, please contact our Privacy Officer using the contact details set out below.
 After receiving a request from you, we will take reasonable steps to correct the information.
 Alternatively, you may be able to update your contact information, for example, by logging into your account on the Platform.